JamyGolden/PlusSlider/README.markdown

-		infiniteSlide       : true, // Gives the effect that the slider doesn't ever "repeat" and just continues forever disableLoop         : false, // Disables prev or next buttons if they are on the first or last slider respectively. 'first' only disables the previous button, 'last' disables the next and 'both' disables both fullWidth           : false, // sets the width of the slider to 100% of the parent container width               : null, // Set the width of the slider height              : null, // Set the height of the slider
+		infiniteSlide       : true, // Gives the effect that the slider doesn't ever "repeat" and just continues forever disableLoop         : false, // Disables prev or next buttons if they are on the first or last slider respectively. 'first' only disables the previous button, 'last' disables the next and 'both' disables both fullWidth           : false, // sets the width of the slider to 100% of the parent container

 		/* Display related */
 		defaultSlide        : 0, // Sets the default starting slide - Number based on item index